 - Networking capacity

-This gives cloud users the additional perk of being greener while also saving green on the energy bills.
+A cloud service provider will also charge you less for energy used, giving your company the additional perk of being greener while saving money on energy bills.

-For instance, an analysis conducted by Accenture and WSP indicated that enterprises who run cloud services gain the highest cost-savings by reducing energy use.
+For instance, an analysis conducted by Accenture and WSP indicated that enterprises that run cloud services gain the highest cost savings by reducing energy use.

-Every business has their own idea of how to best determine cloud ROI.
-Most businesses consider operational expenses (OpEx) and capital expenses (CapEx) when determining cloud ROI.
+Every business has its idea of how to best determine cloud ROI, with most companies considering operational expenses (OpEx) and capital expenses (CapEx).

 Whenever we analyze an organization’s computing costs, the biggest single line item is often the staffing budget, which can make up more than half of the operational costs for a business.